Levi Stephen

 Levi Stephen (born 19 March 1974, also known as Levi Smith) is a Scottish former professional and semi-professional footballer who played as a midfielder.

 Career

 After signing professionally with Rangers, Stephen played in the Scottish Football League for Clydebank and semi-professionally for Montrose.
-After playing junior football with Bon Accord and Highland League football with Buckie Thistle and Deveronvale, Stephen played in Australia for the Sutherland Sharks and the Stanmore Hawks, before returning to Scotland in 2000 to play with Huntly and winning the league.
+After playing junior football with Bon Accord and Highland League football with Deveronvale, Stephen played in Australia for the Sutherland Sharks and the Stanmore Hawks, before returning to Scotland in 2000 to play with Huntly.

 Sexual abuse revelations

 In April 2017, a BBC Scotland programme Football Abuse: The Ugly Side of the Beautiful Game, featured claims from Stephen about an alleged sexual abuse perpetrator.
+Stephen claimed former scout Harry Dunn, who had worked for Liverpool, Chelsea, and Rangers, abused him during his time with the latter team.
+Harry Dunn died before the claims could be brought to trial.